AdobeDocs/analytics.en/help/components/dimensions/evar.md

 AppMeasurement, which compiles JavaScript variables into an image request for data collection, uses the variables `eVar1` - `eVar250`.
 See [eVar](/help/implement/vars/page-vars/evar.md) in the Implement user guide for implementation guidelines.

-## Dimension values
+## Dimension items

-Since eVars contain custom strings in your implementation, your organization determines what the dimension values are for each eVar.
-Make sure you record the purpose of each eVar and typical dimension values in a [solution design document](/help/implement/prepare/solution-design.md).
+Since eVars contain custom strings in your implementation, your organization determines what the dimension items are for each eVar.
+Make sure you record the purpose of each eVar and typical dimension items in a [solution design document](/help/implement/prepare/solution-design.md).

 ## How eVars work